aswintechguy/Machine-Learning-Projects/Bigmart Sales Prediction Analysis - Regression/README.md

 <li>Extra Tress

 **Mean Squared Error:** 0.28

 **Note:** The Error metric is in log values.
-To convert to original values use exponentiation.
+To convert to original values, use exponentiation.